PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Stefan:** Gothic is a roleplaying game for everyone.
 It's so easy to play the game, even my mother could do it, really.
 Gothic has the most intuitive and easiest user interface ever encountered around roleplaying games having this much content.
 And everything that has impact on the game, fighting, spellcasting, character-improvement can be seen in the gameworld rather than in dozens of menus or on character sheets with hundreds of numbers and tiny little bars.
 But under all this simplicity, there stands a full roleplaying game and no simple 3D shooter with swords.

-Mike: It's true the games are getting better - in ways of graphical presentation but NOT, in my humble opinion, in ways of gameplay or a good story.
-Almost every fantasy game released recently is merely hack and slay but has practically no story.
-It's like the heart of the game has been ripped out!
-We will combine both a (hopefully) genuine story and an easy-to-use gameplay with an engine which is at a clearly higher technical level than RPGs normally used to have.

-Tom: We founded Piranha Bytes because we wanted to produce games we want to play ourselves - that's what we want to achieve with Gothic.